BlueAndi/DroidControlShip/doc/ROS2/setup/wsl.md

 ![Ubuntu First Time](./img/wsl_ubuntu_1st_start.png)

-If no window opens, start a ubuntu console from start menu:
+If no window opens, or you get an error message here, try rebooting.
+Windows may require updates to install for WSL.
+Then start an Ubuntu console from start menu:

 ![Ubuntu Start Menu](./img/ubuntu_start_menu.png)